CarsonML/K-Nearest-Neighbors/README.md

 The run_lyrics.py and run_poetry.py classify the lyrics and poetry respectivley.
 They use a K Nearest Neigbors algorithm, that is taking the most common classification among the k points nearest to a given point, in order to classify a given lyric/poem.
 The overall accuracy result is an average of accuracy on several different folds.

 # Data
 The lyrics.csv and all.csv file hold the lyrics and poetry data respetively.
-The data is somewhat dirty, hence the need for preprocessing.py
+The data is somewhat dirty, hence the need for preprocessing.py.
+It is important to note that the lyrics data only contains a small sample of data; the full dataset is too big for github